wazuh/wazuh-documentation/source/deploying-with-ansible/reference.rst

   *Default null*

-  Multiple profiles can be included, separated by a comma and a space, by example:
+  Multiple profiles can be included, separated by a comma and a space, for example:

   .. code-block:: yaml